 - get closer to the customer and improve the quality of the service you provide.

-Social media has lots of benefits to offer SMEs; it is an affordable and simple tool, which allows you to access the desired target market online without much effort.
-That's why it's worth the while of both smaller and larger businesses' to be on social networks.
+Social media has lots of benefits to offer SMEs: for one, it is an affordable and simple tool, on the other hand, it means you can access the desired target market online - without much effort.
+That's why it's worth both smaller and larger businesses' while to be on social networks.
 They can reach out to their target markets, pick up new customers and network with them easily.

 What exactly is social media?